June 20 to July 1, 2022 | ODISSEI - Erasmus University Rotterdam

 From June 20 to July 1, 2022, ODISSEI will host a Summer Institute in Computational Social Science in the Netherlands.
 The purpose of the Summer Institute is to bring together graduate students, postdoctoral researchers, and early career researchers interested in computational social science.
 The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).

 ODISSEI is the Dutch national infrastructure for social science.
 Providing analytical tools and software, secure supercomputing power and expertise, ODISSEI is building an overarching and interlinked infrastructure to guide researchers through the rich datasets that are available in the Netherlands.
 SICSS-ODISSEI participants will be able to share their research, discuss their ideas and connect with other researchers in related fields, across the world.
-ODISSEI will provide participants with unique access to its infrastructure during the summer school including administrative data at CBS, time on the national supercomputer, the support of Research Software Engineers (RSE) at eScience and time in the nationally representative LISS Panel.
+ODISSEI will provide participants with unique access to its infrastructure during the summer school including executing specific projects using microdata via the CBS Secure Remote Access Environment, an introduction to the ODISSEI secure supercomputer, the support of Research Software Engineers (RSE) at eScience and time in the nationally representative LISS Panel.
 Participants will also be supported with grants after the summer school to help them apply their new found skills in collaborative projects.

 The instructional program will involve lectures, group problem sets, and interactive work sessions.
 There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include text as data, website scraping, digital field experiments, machine learning, and ethics.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.